EmmanuelOga/plangs2/README.md

 # RELEASE

+- [ ] Build process: replace preact/debug with preact.
+This will require a TS build instead of just using esbuild's CLI.
 - [ ] Publish to **somewhere** and add some CDN.
 - [ ] Simple analytics.
 - [ ] Create better guidelines, code of conduct, enable discussions, etc.